 Scientific research suggests a strong link between sleep and weight management.
 Lack of sleep can negatively affect some of the hormone concentrations that have a direct influence on your appetite and hunger levels, causing you to gain weight.
-The midnight snacks don’t help much either.

 3. Walk more

-Whether you take on walking or jogging as part of your exercise routine, or you choose to add more walking into your normal daily activities, you will be facilitating your weight loss efforts.
+Whether you take on walking or jogging as part of your exercise routine, or you choose to add more walking into your normal daily activities, you will be facilitating your weight management efforts.
 If you are unable to commit a full half hour to exercise, find easy ways to walk more each day.
 Like parking further away for the places you are visiting.